 Mechanisms of action

 Understanding the cognitive effects of psilocybin requires insight into its pharmacological mechanisms.
-Psilocybin is a prodrug that metabolizes into psilocin, its active form (Geiger et al., 2018).
-This metabolite primarily targets serotonin 5-HT2A receptors, although it also binds to other serotonin, histamine, and adrenergic receptors (Halberstadt & Geyer, 2011; Lewis et al., 2020; Waters, 2021).
+Psilocybin metabolises into the psychoactive psilocin, (Geiger et al., 2018), both of which are found in a range of hallucinogenic mushrooms.
+This metabolite primarily targets serotonin 5-HT2A receptors, and secondarily to other serotonin, histamine, and adrenergic receptors (Halberstadt & Geyer, 2011; Lewis et al., 2020; Waters, 2021).
 These biochemical interactions lead to a range of well-established cognitive, emotional, and perceptual changes in human behavior.

 are there differences reagding actue and long term effects_